jonathancrabtree/cfde-submit/docs/index.md

 ### Prepare your C2M2 instance

 The `cfde-submit` tool takes a valid C2M2 instance as its input.
-Any any given time, each DCC has a single C2M2 instance visible in the CFDA portal's public views.
+Any any given time, each DCC has a single C2M2 instance visible in the CFDE portal's public views.
 Of course, you may revise your DCC's C2M2 instance when your DCC's data changes.
 You may submit several versions of your DCC's C2M2 instance and review each in a private Data Review area in the portal before approving a single instance for use in the public portal views.

 Constructing a C2M2 instance requires comprehensive knowledge of your DCC's data.
-The [C2M2 documentation](https://docs.nih-cfde.org/en/latest/specifications-and-documentation/draft-C2M2_specification_with_Levels/) describes the data model and how to construct a C2M2 instance for your DCC's data.
+The [C2M2 documentation](https://docs.nih-cfde.org/en/latest/c2m2/draft-C2M2_specification_with_Levels/) describes the data model and how to construct a C2M2 instance for your DCC's data.

 When using the `cfde-submit` tool, your C2M2 instance must be contained in a folder on your computer, and it must include the JSON Schema document appropriate for the type of C2M2 instance you are submitting.
-(Level 0 C2M2 instances contain only a master list of files.
-Level 1 C2M2 instances include relationships between files, biosamples, subjects, projects, and collections.)

 **[TODO: Add detail about any extra files that need to be included in the C2M2 datapackage.
 E.g., DCC and contact info.]**